Hey! Remember this? We’re looking at the various ways that we classify poetry.

 Ferlinghetti’s structure mimics the acrobatic performance as the words walk back and forth across the taut lines of verse.

-The New Master: Gwendolyn Brooks’ “The Pool Players”
+The New Master: Gwendolyn Brooks’ “The Pool Players” which begins “We real cool.
+We / Left School.
+We / Lurk late.”

 Brooks plays with unusual rhyming, but the tight control of her lines lands this poem firmly in the free verse world.
 She adds in alliteration to keep everything tightly controlled.

-Notice how Girmay uses the ampersand, that looping connecter, which stresses that this poem is about connections.
+As you read, notice how Girmay uses the ampersand, that looping connecter, which stresses that this poem is about connections.
 She plays with the idea of the catalog, but doesn’t carry it through–that would become too jerky and abrupt for her concept of smoothly curving connections.

 November begins with a third look at free verse before launching into Blank Verse.